jyyan/jyyan-vim/README.md

+## Notetice
+This is a fork repo form : [eddie-vim](https://github.com/kaochenlong/eddie-vim.git)

+Remove all default hotkey setting and redefind at jyyan-vimrc.

+--
 My own Vim configurations and plugins which I used.

 Primary Vim relative settings are in `plugin/settings/Vimrc.vim` file, and isolate other plugins' settings in `plugin/settings` directory.